 The precipitation process relies upon complex thermodynamics – previously alloys were developed through experimentation and testing, but can now be optimised by the ability to model different alloy compositions and how precipitates form during different thermal histories.

-High strength alloys are an attractive proposition for many applications.
+High-strength alloys are an attractive proposition for many applications.
 The ability to design components that fully exploit higher-strength alloys allows customers to reduce the overall material requirement, saving cost and time.
-In addition, lighter components can contribute savings in other areas, for instance suspended loads are reduced, thereby reducing the impact upon ancillary systems.
+In addition, lighter components can contribute to savings in other areas, for instance, suspended loads are reduced, thereby reducing the impact upon ancillary systems.